capablemonkey/dwolla-node/README.md

 * Listing or searching a user's contacts [contacts.js]
 * Creating a money request, and listing a user's pending money requests [requests.js]
 * Getting transactions, transaction statistics, and processing refunds [transactions.js]
+* Creating a MassPay job, retrieving jobs, and their items [masspay.js]

 ## Methods